-296. ECOLOGICAL PRINCIPLES.
+ECOLOGICAL PRINCIPLES.
 Five hours credit.
-(NSF Summer Institute)
+(NSF Summer 296.

 This course will arrange a laboratory situation similar to that recommended by BSCS for high school biology.
 Participants will set up experiments and demonstrations in the chronological sequence recommended by the ecological (green) version.
-Greatest attention will be given to ecological principles that are most critical for the survivial of plants and animals.
+Greatest attention will be given to ecological principles that are most critical for the survival of plants and animals.

-297. BIOLOGICAL BASIS OF ANIMAL BEHAVIOR.
+BASIC GENETICS.
 Four hours credit.
+(Two hours lecture, four hours laboratory.)
 (NSF Summer Institute)